aws-solutions-library-samples/guidance-for-iso20022-messaging-workflows-on-aws/README.md

 *example.com* with your custom domain.

 First command returns the domain name and target value of the AUTH endpoint.
-This endpoint will be used to retrieve OAuth 2.0 access token.
+This endpoint will be used to retrieve OAuth 2.0 Access Token.
 Second command returns the domain names and target values of the API endpoints.
 Use these domain names and target values to update your DNS provider.

 ### Run Tests

-The suffix *abcd1234* in your AWS CodeBuild project name is the solution deployment id.
+The suffix *abcd1234* in your AWS CodeBuild project name is the solution deployment ID.
 This value can be used to test this solution, as shown below.

 Starting at the ROOT level of this repository, run the following command: